 Mortgage lenders require a certificate of fire insurance to be in place from the time you take possession of the home.
 The amount required is generally the amount of the mortgage or the replacement cost of the home.
 This cost can vary on the property size, amount of coverage, the insurance company and the municipality.
 The cost can vary anywhere from $250-$600 annually for most properties.

-If your mortgage is insured, (CMHC or Genworth Financial), you will be required to pay the applicable taxes on the insurance premium on closing.
-While the insurance premium can be added to the mortgage amount, the tax must be paid at closing.
+If you have insurance for your morgage, (CMHC or Genworth Financial), then you will pay the applicable taxes on the insurance premium on closing.
+While you can add the insurance premium to the mortgage amount, you must pay the tx at closing.

-A recent survey of the property is usually required by lenders.
+Lenders usually require a recent survey of the property.
 If one is not available the cost can start at $1500 for a new survey.
 In lieu of the survey most lenders today will accept title insurance which can cost considerably less.

 Lawyers and notaries charge fees for their services involved in drafting the title deed, preparing the mortgage, and conducting the various searches.
 Disbursements are out-of-pocket expenses incurred during the process such as registrations, searches, and supplies.

 In most provinces new homes are covered by a new home warranty program.
-The cost to the purchaser for this warranty is approximately $600 and should the builder default or fail to build to an agreed-upon standard the fund will finish or repair the deficiencies to a maximum amount.
+The cost to the purchaser for this warranty is approximately $600.
+Generally, should the builder default or fail to build to an agreed-upon standard the fund will finish or repair the deficiencies to a maximum amount.
 For more information on Ontario new home warranty visit http://www.tarion.com.